hjkgrp/SESAMI_web/paper/paper.md

 ---
-title: 'SESAMI Web: An Accessible Interface for Surface Area Prediction from Adsorption Isotherms'
+title: 'SESAMI Web: An Accessible Interface for Surface Area Prediction of Materials from Adsorption Isotherms'
 tags:
   - SESAMI
   - surface area